minakamoto/pcshscr2023/webapp/handson-for-catchup/README.md

 # Notes
 - Originally, these materials were designed for teachers in the ICT Department of Chulabhorn Science High School Chiangrai.
 However, the intended audience is as described above.
-- I've used chatGPT in some places: This indicates that the author used an AI language model (such as ChatGPT) to help prepare the documents.
+- I've used an AI language model (such as ChatGPT, Bard) to help prepare the documents.
 - These documents provide information about the current technology stacks at the time of writing, but please be aware that technologies are constantly evolving and these information may become outdated in the very near future.